fspivack/paropts/README.md

 It will also do thorough validity-checking of your user's options.

-`po_usage` can be called at any point to print the usage function to the screen.
+`paropts_usage` can be called at any point to print the usage function to the screen.
 It is also called if the user types:
 ```bash
 <your-command-name> --help
 ```